Sapein/Scout/README.md

 ## Development Setup
 To simplify this you can just do `pip install -e .[dev]` and it will install the development dependencies, without strict pinning.
-If you wish you can use the frozen requirements.txt to ensure compatibability if you run into issues.
+If you wish you can use the frozen requirements.txt to ensure compatibility if you run into issues.

 # License and Copyright
 All authors retain their copyright in this work unless otherwise specified.